 - Prepare other vegetable skewers like tomatoes, peppers and onions and place them on their own skewers.

-- While skewers of meat alternated with vegetables look visually appealing, in reality, they rarely cook evenly.
-Raw meat and overcooked, charred vegetables are sometimes the unfortunate result.
-If you separate the meat from the veggies, you’ll be able to control their cooking time and have perfectly cooked kabobs.
+While skewers of meat alternated with vegetables look visually appealing, in reality, they rarely cook evenly.
+Sometimes the unfortunate results is raw meat and overcooked, charred vegetables.
+If you separate the meat from the veggies, you'll be able to control their cooking time and have perfectly cooked kabobs.

-This is a great recipe to make ahead of time.
+This Keto Greek Chicken Kabobs recipe is a good one to make ahead of time.
 Add the marinade to the chicken, package for the freezer and freeze.
 Thaw in the refrigerator overnight, then grill or bake in the oven.

 Greek Lemon Chicken Kabobs